-The board of directors shall set the SICAV's business strategy and oversee its implementation.
+The board of directors shall set the SICAV's business strategy and oversee its implementation, taking into account the social and environmental challenges of its activity.
 Within the limits of the corporate purpose and subject to the powers expressly conferred to shareholders' meetings by law, the board of directors shall consider any matter involving the proper functioning of the SICAV and rule on matters that concern it through its deliberations.
 The board of directors shall carry out the checks and verifications that it deems appropriate.
 The chairman or chief executive officer of the SICAV shall provide each board directors with the documents and information required to carry out their duties.